More profit warnings hit Wall Street

-NEW YORK Stocks fell for a fourth day on Tuesday as more pessimism from companies compounded worries the sluggish world economy is taking a toll on profit growth.
+NEW YORK U.S. stocks fell for a fourth day on Tuesday as more pessimism from U.S. companies compounded worries the sluggish world economy is taking a toll on U.S. profit growth.

 A sales warning from engine maker Cummins Inc (CMI.N) came on top of earlier weak forecasts from chipmakers Applied Materials Inc (AMAT.O) and Advanced Micro Devices AMD.N, causing the market to extend losses in afternoon trading.